Once inside Cicada, we can run our neural network C function by typing

-Let’s try our hand at writing a Cicada script to wrap around our C routine.
-It’s our first time scripting so we will probably have a few bugs.
+This will be a learning exercise.
+It’s our first time scripting so there will probably be a few bugs.

 NN.cicada